-We begin with James and John, haggling over "who is the greatest?!"
+Here's James and John, haggling over who is the greatest, meaning:

 Who gets the big house and the Mercedes Benz, and who doesn't?

 Who wins at the game of life, and who's the loser?

 It's a contest rooted in fear, fear of not measuring up, fear of looking like a loser.